erirosv/Master-Thesis-Open/README.md

 on microarray data.
 The data is high dimentional, high amount of columns and low amount of rows.
 All the data is open sourced.

+## Structure of the thesis
+The structure is the classic one.
+It starts with

 ## Data
 The table does not show all the colums.